What does mini split do

 What are the benefits of a mini-split system?

-The main benefits of mini-split systems include energy efficiency, flexibility in zoning and temperature control, and the ability to install them in homes without existing ductwork.
+The main benefits of a mini-split system include energy efficiency, flexibility in placement and zoning, and the ability to provide cooling or heating to specific areas without the need for ductwork.

 Connect with certified professionals in your area